Advice on Choosing Backpacker Accommodation in Tonga

 - Insect screened windows or mosquito nets

-Facilities & Services That Only Some Backpackers Have
+Facilities and Services That Only Some Backpackers Have

 - Free daily breakfast